joeseos/necro-com/docs/gangs/spyre-hunting-party.md

 The only Territory a Spyre Hunting Party gang gains Boons from is the Spyrer Base Camp, all other Territories grant no Boons to a Spyre Hunting Party gang.

+### Terror Purge

+Whenever a Spyre Hunting Party gang wins a battle as part of a campaign, they perform a Terror Purge during the Wrap up step of the post-battle sequence.

+*   When a gang performs a Terror Purge, every fighter in the gang earns 2 XP.

 Fighters[​](#fighters "Direct link to Fighters")
 ------------------------------------------------